Moroccan Carrot Salad

 • Cashews: Start with raw cashews to bring out the richest flavors after roasting, without any added salt or preservatives.

-• Chickpeas and aquafaba: When you open a can of chickpeas, don’t dump that brine!
+• Chickpeas and Aquafaba: When you open a can of chickpeas, don’t dump that brine!
 The liquid inside has as much culinary value as the beans themselves.
 Known as aquafaba, you can use it as a thickener, binder, and overall egg replacer.

-• Pomegranate arils: A pack of fresh or frozen pomegranate arils works great in a pinch but to save money and maximize on the juicy flavor, go for fresh.
+• Pomegranate Arils: A pack of fresh or frozen pomegranate arils works great in a pinch but to save money and maximize on the juicy flavor, go for fresh.

-• Golden raisins: Providing a tart, tangy sweetness that harmonizes with the pomegranate arils, golden raisins add complex flavors along with a toothsome chew.
+• Golden Raisins: Providing a tart, tangy sweetness that harmonizes with the pomegranate arils, golden raisins add complex flavors along with a toothsome chew.
 Though the results will be slightly different, you could substitute conventional black raisins, currants, or chopped dried figs instead.

 • Citrus: Emphasizing acidic ingredients makes it easy to cut down on salt.
 Lemon, lime, and orange serve to accentuate the dazzling array of herbs and spices, underscoring each bite with sharp contrast.

-• Maple syrup: All it takes is a tiny drizzle of this earthy sap to really make everything pop.
+• Maple Syrup: All it takes is a tiny drizzle of this earthy sap to really make everything pop.
 It’s an unrefined sugar which means it won’t spike blood sugar the same way that other sweeteners might.

 • Spices: Turmeric, cumin, ginger, cinnamon, and cayenne factor prominently in the highly seasoned golden dressing.
 You can get away with using mild yellow curry powder if you’re short on supplies but stay the course with the prescribed regimen for an optimal outcome.